 Revision to the International EMS Standard ISO 14001

-The revised edition of the international standard for environmental management systems – used by over 285,800 organisations worldwide – has just moved a step closer to completion, with an agreement reached on the draft text for the next round of consultation.
+The revised edition of the international standard for environmental management systems – used by over 285,800 organisations worldwide – is moving ever closer to completion, with the ISO working group’s attention now focussed on considering consultation responses received on the draft text.
 IEMA has worked with members throughout the revision process and will continue to provide support to the working group as the revision progresses.

 “The proposed changes will mean organisations need to focus on building environment into their core business.
 We’ll be working with IEMA members to ensure that environment and sustainability professionals are able to implement the changes in their organisations and add maximum business value” – Martin Baxter.

 The Draft International Standard (ISO 14001 DIS) was open to public consultation between July and October 2014.
 IEMA ran a series of workshops and webinars to engage members in developing our formal response to the consultation.

 As the consultation has closed free access to the DIS text is no longer available.
 However, anyone wishing to review the can purchase a copy to download, by visiting the BSI Shop.